Inside the New Museum at the Lincoln Memorial - Washingtonian

 Effectively, Consigli and Quinn Evans, the architecture firm behind the project, are constructing a new building in the undercroft—a glass box perched on a freshly poured concrete slab a story-and-a-half up from the dirt floor.
 Twenty-two-foot-tall windows will give visitors views of the unfinished section of the undercroft, where films and movies will be projected onto screens and the concrete pillars as part of the museum’s programming.
 Maybe footage of the Black contralto Marian Anderson, on Easter Sunday 1939, singing “My Country, ‘Tis of Thee” as part of a public performance at the memorial, after she was denied access to Constitution Hall because of the color of her skin.
 Or maybe Martin Luther King, Jr. delivering lines from his famous “I Have a Dream” speech in 1963, about transforming “the jangling discords of our nation into a beautiful symphony of brotherhood.”
 To prevent condensation from forming on the glass, the panels, fabricated in London, will tie into the electrical system and will be heated.
 The only changes to the exterior of the memorial: the existing bronze doors on the north and south sides will be enlarged, and a new entry will be added for staff.

 Modeled on the Parthenon, the memorial was designed by the architect Henry Bacon and dedicated in 1922, the sculpture of Lincoln carved by the Piccirilli brothers, a team of Italian stonecutters, under the supervision of Daniel Chester French.
-The idea first for the museum first emerged in the 1960s, says Litterst—the brainchild of a Republican Congressman from Iowa, Fred Schwengel, who thought the undercroft could be dedicated to the life of Lincoln.
+The idea for the museum first emerged in the 1960s, says Litterst—the brainchild of a Republican Congressman from Iowa, Fred Schwengel, who thought the undercroft could be dedicated to the life of Lincoln.
 After the idea again gained momentum, David Rubenstein, the businessman and philanthropist, donated $18.5 million to the cause in 2016.
 (The federal government has pledged $26 million, and the nonprofit National Park Foundation raised $43 million, including Rubenstein’s grant.
 The addition of a second elevator and extra waterproofing will lift the total cost of the project above $69 million, Litterst says, though he’s uncertain by how much.)
 Because of the sensitive and historic nature of the site, the design process took seven years; construction started in March 2023.

 Much work remains.
 During the tour, rain fell from the ceiling in the section where new restrooms will be located, because exterior waterproofing was recently stripped away so it can be replaced.
 Some 400 tons of galvanized rebar were used as part of an effort to shore up the front part of the memorial, making it blast-proof.
 Small white stalactites hang from the ceiling in areas where water has seeped in over the years; damaged spots will be repaired.
 Workers have already removed and replaced the steps to the memorial to add waterproofing.